NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/02-understanding-aws-core-services/Understanding AWS Core Services.md

 - Comprised of 3 mains ervices:
   - AWS OpsWork for Chef Automate
   - AWS OpsWork for Puppet Enterprise
-  - AWS OpsWork Stacks - Can define application in “layers” to then be managed by Chef/Puppet as appropriate.
+  - AWS OpsWork Stacks - Can define application in "layers" to then be managed by Chef/Puppet as appropriate.

 ## AWS Organizations and Control Tower